Change your MDM authority

 The next time devices connect to the service, it will synchronize and receive the new settings from the new MDM authority.

 To change the MDM authority to Intune standalone

-- In the Configuration Manager console, go to Administration > Overview > Cloud Services > Microsoft Intune Subscription, and delete your existing Intune Subscription.
+In the Configuration Manager console, go to the Administration workspace.
+Expand Cloud Services, and select the Microsoft Intune Subscription node.
+Delete your existing Intune Subscription.

 After the change in MDM authority is complete, review the following steps:

 When the Intune service detects that a tenant’s MDM authority has changed, it sends out a notification message to all the enrolled devices to check in and synchronize with the service.
 This behavior is outside of the regularly scheduled check-in.
 Therefore, after you change the MDM authority for the tenant from hybrid to Intune standalone, all the devices that are powered on and online connect with the service, receive the new MDM authority, and are managed by Intune standalone.
 There is no interruption to the management and protection of these devices.

 Devices that are either powered off or offline during (or shortly after) the change in MDM authority connect to and synchronize with the service under the new MDM authority when they are powered on and online.

 Users can quickly change to the new MDM authority by manually starting a check-in from the device to the service.
 Users can easily do this action by using the Company Portal app and initiating a device compliance check.